 it is in the power of a Lodge to communicate, cannot, with any show of reason or consistency, be withheld from admission into that household, whose most important privileges he has just been permitted to share.
-If properly qualified for the reception of the third degree, he must be equally qualified for the rights of membership, which, in fact, it is the object of the third degree to bestow; and it would be needless to subject that candidate to a fourth ballot, whom the Lodge has already, by the most solemn ceremonies, three times declared worthy "to be taken by the hand as a Brother." hence the Grand Lodge of England has wisely assigned this as a reason for the law already quoted, namely, that "no Lodge should introduce into Masonry a person whom the Brethren might consider unfit to be a member of their own Lodge."\
+If properly qualified for the reception of the third degree, he must be equally qualified for the rights of membership, which, in fact, it is the object of the third degree to bestow; and it would te needless to subject that candidate to a fourth ballot, whom the Lodge has already, by the most solemn ceremonies, three times declared worthy "to be taken by the hand as a Brother."
+And hence the Grand Lodge of England has wisely assigned this as a reason for the law already quoted, namely, that "no Lodge should introduce into Masonry a person whom the Brethren might consider unfit to be a member of their own Lodge."\

 But this inchoate membership is to be perfected, it will be recollected, by the initiate, only upon his affixing his signature to the by-laws.
 He does not by his mere reception into the third degree, become a member of the Lodge.
 He may not choose to perfect that inchoation; he may desire to affiliate with some other Lodge; and in such a case, by declining to affix his signature to the by-laws, he remains in the condition of unaffiliation.
 By having been raised to the third degree, he acquires a claim to membership, but no actual membership.
 It is left to his own option whether he will assert or forfeit that claim.
-If he declines to sign the by-law,s he forfeits his claim; if he signs them, he asserts it, and becomes ipso facto a member.
+If he declines to sign the by-laws.